Automattic/maintenance-mode-wp/readme.txt

 1. Activate.

 == Changelog ==

+= 0.2.1 =
+* Stop returning a 503 to Nagios on WPCom and VipGo to prevent alerting as a server error

 = 0.2.0 =
 * Return a 503 header while maintenance mode is active (props benoitchantre)